MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 A general ledger (GL) is a central repository in an accounting system that contains all the financial transactions and balances of an organization.
 It's a fundamental part of the double-entry accounting system and serves as a record of the company's financial activities over time.
 The general ledger is organized into various accounts, each representing a different aspect of the organization's financial operations.
 In Dynamics 365 Finance, the general ledger is a module that contains all the setup, configuration, data, period closing tasks, reports, and so on that are related to the general ledger.

+### Goal

+In the context of Dynamics 365, a goal represents a specific, measurable, and time-bound objective set for an individual or team within the organization.
+Goals align with broader organizational objectives and contribute to the overall success of the business.
+Dynamics 365 allows for the creation, tracking, and monitoring of goals, providing a structured approach to goal management and fostering a results-oriented culture.

+### Goal alignment

+Goal alignment in the context of employee performance management refers to the process of ensuring that individual and team goals are directly connected to the broader organizational objectives.
+This concept involves cascading organizational goals down to individual employees, creating a cohesive framework where every employee's efforts contribute to the achievement of overarching business goals.
+Goal alignment enhances organizational focus, efficiency, and the overall impact of employee contributions.

 ### Granularity attribute

 A granularity attribute is the unique combination of [dimension values](#forecast-dimensions) that represents the level of detail at which a [forecast](#forecast) is generated.

 ## H

+### High Availability (HA)

+A measure of a system's ability to remain operational and accessible with minimal downtime, often achieved through redundancy and failover mechanisms.

 ### HIPAA (Health Insurance Portability and Accountability Act)